plamenna-petrova/vue-charts-example/README.md

 - Scatter

 ```
-Here the component logic is imported and the visualtisation is rendered
+Here the component logic is imported and the visualisation is rendered
 ```

 ### router